Vision and Mission

 What we do

-Consulting and training activities are undertaken by the Director of Creating Rights, Fiana Gantheret, a Freelance Consultant with over ten years international legal experience in national and international organizations.
+Consulting and training activities are undertaken by the Director of Creating Rights, Fiana Gantheret, a Freelance Consultant with 15 years of international legal experience in national and international organizations.
 Our diverse team at Creating Rights also works to support the activities of the organization.
 Consultants and experts bring in their expertise on specific projects.

 Our focus/actions: